atc-net/atc-snippets/atc-github-setup/README.md

    => Atc.Hallo.World.Project
 ```

-Rule number one - `Name is King`.

 Steps:

-- Importent - Spend time on finding the right name for you project.
+- Important - Spend time finding the right name for the new project
+  - Rule number one - `Name is King`.
-- Create gitgub repositiory by using `kebab-version`.
+- Create a GitHub repository by using `kebab-version`

 # dotnet repository

 For a dotnet project, use the `repository-dotnet-template`

 Steps:

 - Create 3 branches:
   - main
   - stable